drittich/DnsTube/README.md

 Go the settings page and enter your email address, API key/token, etc. Go back to the main tab (refresh if necessary) and you should see a table listing your Cloudflare DNS entries.
 Check off the ones you want to dynamically update and the service should take it from there.

+## Updating

+- Download the latest release from https://github.com/drittich/DnsTube/releases/latest and uncompress
+- Open a command prompt as Administrator and stop the existing service by running `stop-service.bat`
+- Copy the new uncompressed files over the existing ones.
+The configuration is stored elsewhere so will be preserved.
+- Start the service again by running `start-service.bat`

 ## Uninstalling
 Open a command prompt as Administrator and uninstall the service using  `uninstall-service.bat`.
 You should see the following output:
 ```